git-developer/mixxx-manual/source/hardware/controllers/behringer_ddm4000.rst

 #.
 Long press the :hwlabel:`CONSOLE SETUP` knob
 #.
 Select ``MIDI SETTINGS`` by turning and pressing the :hwlabel:`CONSOLE SETUP` knob
 #.
-Enable MIDI for all sections:
+Enable MIDI for all sections
     * Microphone
     * Crossfader
     * Sampler